SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 ## Development phases

-A computer program is realized passing through different phases.
-I already discussed the phases of creation of a program in the previous section, but here we are talking more specifically about the programming phase.
+A computer program is realized by passing through different phases.
+I already discussed the phases of the creation of a program in the previous section, but here we are talking more specifically about the programming phase.
 Let's see how it works.

 ![Program development phases](./assets/cpp-program-development-phases.svg)